ylopez25/Tech-dive/docs/User_Stories.md

     * Update Exam Page (update_exam.js)

 #### REGULAR USERS
-- On main page, Users can view all exams taken by patients and their corresponding information + use nav bar to navigate between exams and admin pages
+- On main page, Users can view all exams taken by patients and their corresponding information
 - On the main page and individual pages, Users can click on exam id, to go to a single report (patient's exam results) and click on patient id to go to a single patient's profile

 ##### Regular User Stretch Goals